|Nutrition Facts (per serving)|

 Scrape the dough into a clean greased bowl.
 Sprinkle the top with a little flour and cover.
 Let stand in a warm place for 45 minutes to 1 hour or until nearly doubled in size.

 Shape the Rolls and Bake

 Divide the dough in half and shape each half into a rectangle.

-Heat oven to 350 F. Brush tops of rolls with additional melted butter.
-Bake 45 to 60 minutes or until rolls are golden brown.
+Preheat the oven to 350 F. Brush the tops of the rolls with the remaining melted butter.